 - We would not expect any sign or advertisement to be erected more than 21 days in advance of the start of the event

-- No temporary sign should obstruct any other existing signage, temporary or permanent
+- No temporary sign should obstruct any other existing signage

 - Only a reasonable number of signs may be displayed - normally no more than 5-10

-- We would normally expect any sign or advertisement for a charity or community event to include the name and address or name and telephone number or a valid web address
+- We would normally expect any sign or advertisement for a charity or community event to include: name, address, telephone number and a valid web address.

 Signs on private land